Product Designer @ Creative Resilient Youth:

 METHOD THREEDiary study with co-designers

-As part of co-design workshops, we invited co-designer to use any competitor product to create personal project, and understand how they feel about integrating digital platform into their creative workflow and their overall experience.
+We invited co-designer to use any competitor products to create personal project, and understand how they feel about integrating digital platform into their creative workflow and their overall experience.

 Facilitate open conversation to explore the use of AI